Selling a House After a Divorce

 - A Martin Order is a deferred sale agreed in court, which entitles one partner to stay in the property for life or until they remarry.

 If you can’t decide between yourselves, the court can help you.
 The younger the children are, the more important it is to give them a good home with access to both parents.
 You can seek expert legal advice from a Family Law and Divorce Solicitor.

 Should I sell my house before or after a divorce?

 There are equal pros and cons to selling your home before a divorce finalises.
 It really depends on the situation and how amicable the relationship is.
-Selling your home before a divorce gives you both parties time to agree terms and set up how the house is divided in a sale.
+Selling your home before a divorce gives both parties time to agree terms, and set up how the house is divided in a sale.
 It also gives you the spare cash to start a new life.
 A quick sale sets the ball rolling for a swift break, so you can cut ties and move on.

 Remember, if you wait until after the divorce finalises, you may end up with a spouse who’s quite happy to stay in your home.
 With no incentive to move out, it can be quite frustrating.

 Sell when the market is good.
 Whether that means selling before a divorce and getting a great price or waiting until afterwards when a slow market picks up, you could be better off financially depending on your patience.